hepplerj/Dissertation/introduction.dissertation.Heppler.md

 study.^[@schulten2001imagination, 3.]

 Environmental critics argued that industrialization and real estate development only served to ruin the enviroment---sprawling places that ruined the environment and erased a sense of identity.

+The story here is about a particular place and expression of environmental thought.
+I do not venture into efforts of Bay conservation, fights over the BART transportation system, or open space battles beyond Santa Clara County.
+My focus is on the expression of environmentalism in the face of high technology industrialization.

 Silicon Valley is a story of America as a whole.
 America in the postwar era was about markets, invention, creativity, migration, and technology.